zonemanager/zonemanager/docs/dhcp.md

 ## Configuration structure

-ZoneMaster is primarily focused on DNS management.
+Zone Manager is primarily focused on DNS management.
 It keeps configuration for internal (eg. home, office) zones divided into 3 files:

 `/etc/local/.dns/zone.all` - common for all configured zones, holds all static entries (updated manually)